shane-m-king/Springboard-Capstone-Repository/README.md

-At this stage, only the preliminary steps of choosing a Capstone Project idea have begun.
+At this stage, all preliminary planning phases have been complete.
-This will be updated as progress is made throughout the remaining steps.
+This will be updated upon beggining the actual application.